saved-models/data-utilities/README.md

 we have added an example R script called `prep.R` which will read in the CSV, then re-export a new table with the NA string as "".

+### Debugging / extra information about running state

+Providing the `--verbose` flag (or `-v` for short) will print messages about running state, e.g.:

+	fisdat sentinel_cages_sampling.yaml \
+	    sentinel_cages_cleaned.csv \
+		manifest.ttl \
+		--verbose

+To see even more information, use the `--extra-verbose` (or `-vv` for short), e.g.:

+	fisdat sentinel_cages_sampling.yaml \
+	    sentinel_cages_cleaned.csv \
+		manifest.ttl \
+		--extra-verbose

+Program version number and associated git commit is always printed.

 ## fisup - uploading data
 ### Operation